tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

 A [Mimblewimble](../mimblewimble-1/MainReport.md) blockchain relies on two complementary aspects to provide security:
 [Pedersen Commitments](../../cryptography/bulletproofs-protocols/MainReport.md#pedersen-commitments-and-elliptic-curve-pedersen-commitments)
 and range proofs (in the form of [Bulletproof range proofs](../../cryptography/bulletproofs-and-mimblewimble/MainReport.md)).
-Pedersen Commitments, example $ C(v,k) = (vH + kG) $, provide perfectly hiding and computationally binding commitments.
+Pedersen Commitments, e.g. $ C(v,k) = (vH + kG) $, provide perfectly hiding and computationally binding commitments.
 (Refer to [Appendix A](#appendix-a-notation-used) for all notation used.)

-In Mimblewimble this means that an adversary, with infinite computing power, can determine alternate pairs
+In Mimblewimble, this means that an adversary, with infinite computing power, can determine alternate pairs
 $ v ^\prime , k ^\prime $ such that $ C(v,k) = C(v ^\prime , k ^\prime) $ in a reasonable time, to open the commitment
 to another value when challenged (computationally binding).
 However, it will be impossible to determine the specific pair $ v, k $ used to create the commitment, because there are multiple pairs that can produce the same $ C $ (perfectly hiding).

 In addition to range proofs assuring that all values are positive and not too large, strictly in the range
-$ [0,2^{64} - 1] $, it also prohibits third parties locking away one's funds as demonstrated in the next section.
+$ [0,2^{64} - 1] $, it also prohibits third parties locking away one's funds, as demonstrated in the next section.
 Since Mimblewimble commitments are totally confidential and ownership cannot be proved, anyone can try to spend or mess with unspent coins embedded in those commitments.
 Fortunately, any new UTXO requires a range proof, and this is impossible to create if the input commitment cannot be opened.